stonneau/deezerpi/README.md

 source is https://github.com/aunetx/deezer-linux

+rpi config:
+ by default the touch interaction is emulating a mouse, we need to change it to a true touch screen interaction from start menu, preferences, screen. long press on the screen. touchscreen, touchscreen.

+ In the same menu, change orientation to left for landscape orientation.

+ app config:

 the app can't be started in full screen mode so need to disable title bars: sudo nano /etc/xdg/labwc/rc.xml